 Alex Velinsky advises borrowers and lenders on a wide variety of mortgage banking and financing transactions.
 His particular focus is on structuring and negotiating warehouse financings involving residential and commercial mortgage loans and related assets.
 Alex is admitted in New York and North Carolina only, and his practice is supervised by DC Bar members.

-Alex handles on an array of financing transactions for borrowers, lenders, and servicers involving residential and commercial mortgage loans, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), servicing advances, and servicing rights.
+Alex handles an array of financing transactions for borrowers, lenders, and servicers involving residential and commercial mortgage loans, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), servicing advances, and servicing rights.
 In addition to warehouse lines, Alex counsels hedge funds, investment banks, and other financial institutions in structuring and negotiating other transactions involving residential and commercial mortgage loans and asset-backed securities, including loan sales.
 He also represents investment banks in securitizations of performing and nonperforming reverse mortgage loans.

 Alex was initially trained as a bankruptcy lawyer and represented debtor and creditor clients in a wide range of restructuring matters, both in and out of bankruptcy, including in all aspects of Chapter 11 proceedings and distressed mergers and acquisitions.